Healthy Turkey Mixed Pepper Chilli

 • After 6 hours has elapsed remove the joint from the oven and check how tender it is.
 I simply pull at the meat with a fork, if it comes away easily the park is cooked.

-• Increase the oven temperature up to it’s original preheated level and place the pork back in the oven for 20-30 minutes to crisp up the crackling and create the crusty pork ‘bark’ at each end of the joint.
+• Increase the oven temperature up to it’s original preheated level and remove the foil.
+Place the pork back in the oven for 20-30 minutes to crisp up the crackling and create the crusty pork ‘bark’ at each end of the joint.

-• When the skin has crisped up and you have crunchy crackling remove the pork from the oven.
+• When the skin is crispy up and you have crunchy crackling remove the pork from the oven.
+See *note below

 • Remove the pork joint from the tin and place on a platter or carving board.